Welcome to The Foundation Stage at Knighton Fields

 The staff in the Nursery are Miss Moore-Haines (Class Teacher) and Mrs Steans (Nursery Nurse) and Mrs Coley (Nursery Nurse).

 We have one Reception class.
-The staff are Miss McEwan and Mrs Tank (Class Teachers sharing the role) and Mrs Dootson (Nursery Nurse).
+The staff are Miss McEwan (Class Teacher) and Mrs Dootson (Nursery Nurse).

 We follow the Early Years Foundation Stage Curriculum.
 Within this curriculum, there are 7 key areas of learning:

 - Personal, Social & Emotional Development